cjsonnnnn/StateSXT/README.md

 ## How to Update?

-Currently, the package can't be updated through usual command `pip install --upgrade statesxt`.
+Currently, the package can not be updated through usual command `pip install --upgrade statesxt`.
 Probably because is hosted in TestPypi.
 So, for the time being, user have to reinstall the package.

 ## How to Uninstall?
-There are two approaches or options to uninstall the package.
+There are two approaches to uninstall the package:
 - Uninstalling only the package
   ```
   pip uninstall statesxt